 - Internal accountability standards and procedures.
 HP requires all of its employees and contractors to comply with

 - Employee training.
 HP trains employees responsible for supply chain management on how to identify and respond to supply chain issues, such as forced labor or child labor through HP's procurement training program.
 The program explains the definition, purpose, and enforcement of HP standards against forced and child labor as well as how to mitigate the risks within the supply chains of products.
-HP also partners with a number of nongovernmental organizations (NGOs) and training partners to raise awareness of and conformance to HP's EICC Code through various programs.
-Among other things, these programs look to improve supplier capabilities to comply with HP's EICC Code and reduce the risk of nonconformance.
-HP's capability building programs have included worker-management communications training, which provides employees access to mechanisms to raise any issues with management or superiors.
-Since 2008, HP has partnered with labor NGOs to provide EICC Code training, as well as an independent direct hotline for workers in China, to increase workers' knowledge of labor rights.
-In 2011, HP partnered with Business for Social Responsibility (BSR) in Malaysia to provide training on appropriate guidelines for employing migrant workers.
-This training included HP's key suppliers in Malaysia and their respective sub-tier suppliers.
-(See Capability building for more information.)
+HP also partners with a number of nongovernmental organizations (NGOs) and training partners to raise awareness of and conformance to HP's EICC Code of Conduct through various programs.
+Among other things, these programs look to improve supplier capabilities to comply with HP's EICC Code of Conduct and reduce the risk of nonconformance.
+HP's supply chain capability building programs have included worker-management communications training, which provides employees access to mechanisms to raise any issues with management or superiors.
+Since 2008, HP has partnered with labor NGOs to provide training on HP’s EICC Code of Conduct, as well as an independent direct hotline for workers in China, to increase workers' knowledge of labor rights.
+Since 2011, HP has conducted two training sessions with a total of 39 suppliers in Malaysia and Singapore on best practices for employing foreign migrant workers.
+The trainings were based on guidance developed in partnership with Business for Social Responsibility (BSR) through the International Labor Migration working group.
+Key HP suppliers as well as their respective sub-tier suppliers attended these sessions.

-As an EICC member, HP has benefitted from the Freely Chosen Employment (FCE) task force, which helps identify opportunities to share best practices among EICC members, expand the EICC Code, and make recommendations on tools and training available to help build capabilities among suppliers.
-Other collaborative alliances with the Global e-Sustainability Initiative (GeSI), Social Accountability International (SAI), and the Global Social Compliance Program (GSCP) allow HP to exchange information on issues and best practices.
+As an EICC member, HP benefits from the opportunity to participate in the identification and sharing of best practices to combat slavery and human trafficking in our supply chain with other EICC members.
+This includes evaluation of the EICC Code of Conduct and development of tools and training to help build the capability of EICC suppliers.
+Other collaborative alliances with Social Accountability International (SAI) and the Global Social Compliance Programme (GSCP) allow HP to exchange information on issues and best practices.

-For full details of our supply chain SER program and specific audit findings, see Supply chain responsibility.
+For full details of our Supply Chain Responsibility program and specific audit findings, see Supply chain responsibility.

 - Human rights